charleschen-ml/eic-llm/README.md

 Potential reasons include:
 - The original CPT was developed for CNNs and encoder-style Transformers, while our model is a large causal LLM.
 - Our training setup uses shared embedding and language model head layers across different bitwidths.
-This contrasts with CPT where the authors used independent model weights.
+This contrasts with CPT where independent model weights were used for each bitwidth.

 ---